-The term “lean production” arguably was first used in a MIT Sloan Management Review article by John Krafcik that was published 25 years ago this fall (Fall 1988), titled “Triumph of the Lean Production System” (pdf via LEI).
-In the 1980s, Krafcik, who worked with The Lean Enterprise Institute’s Jim Womack in the MIT International Motor Vehicle Program is now president and CEO of Hyundai North America.
+The term “lean production” arguably was first used in an MIT Sloan Management Review article by John Krafcik that was published 25 years ago this fall (Fall 1988), titled “Triumph of the Lean Production System” (pdf via LEI).
+In the 1980s, Krafcik, who worked with The Lean Enterprise Institute's Jim Womack in the MIT International Motor Vehicle Program is now president and CEO of Hyundai North America (update:

 The article was assigned reading when I was a student at MIT in 1998, but until recently I hadn't returned to it since.
 I wanted to revisit it and write about it for the 25th anniversary – but it was difficult to find a copy online.
 The article could not found on the SMR web page for the Fall 1988 issue, or via search, to be purchased or read for free.
 Diligent Google searches turned up just one poorly scanned version of the article from a Chinese website that seems to specialize in pirated files.
 But, I had at least I had found it (I later found a hard copy in my grad school box… the article will kept more handy in my office from now on).
 Click the image at left to read the first page.

 I followed up with SMR to plead with them to let me purchase a legal copy.
 They eventually sent me a free copy and agreed they would start offering the article for purchase (this still hasn't happened, after a few months of back and forth).
 LEI has requested that they start selling the article.
 I don't feel comfortable sharing the full article, due to copyright, etc.